 With the dishwasher in place, adjust its feet until the mounting brackets meet the underside of the counter.
 Check with a level to make sure that the appliance isn’t tilting to either side; adjust as necessary.
 Now use the drill/driver to drive screws through the mounting brackets, firmly securing the dishwasher in position.
 Replace the access panel cover at the base of the unit, which you removed in Step 6.

 Turn on the water supply and return power to the circuit to which the dishwasher is connected.
-Don’t turn on the dishwasher yet; over the next few hours, keep a close eye out for leaks.
-If there aren’t any, take your new dishwasher out for its first test run!
+Don’t turn on the dishwasher yet.
+Over the next few hours, keep a close eye out for leaks.
+If there aren’t any, load up your new dishwasher and conduct a test wash.

 Replacing a dishwasher with a new one that’s the same size as the current dishwasher is easier than installing a different-sized dishwasher, or an appliance in a new location.
 By following these simple steps and using quality tools, an old dishwasher can be replaced in just a few hours.
 Just be sure to turn off the power and water supply to the old dishwasher before attempting this project.